mbucchia/OpenXR-Toolkit/index.md

 ## Limitations

-+ This software was only extensively tested with Microsoft Flight Simulator 2020.
++ This software may not work with all OpenXR applications.
+See the [Compatibility](compat) list.
-  + It is also expected this software should work with most Steam games if they are using OpenXR (instead of Steam's OpenVR).
-  + It can be used with certain games through [OpenComposite](opencomposite).
+  + It can also be used with certain OpenVR applications through [OpenComposite](opencomposite).
-+ If using Windows Mixed Reality, please disable Hardware Accelerated Graphics Scheduler (HAGS).
-+ If using with an HTC Vive Pro 2 or Cosmos, please select SteamVR as your OpenXR runtime.
++ If using with an HTC Vive Cosmos, please select SteamVR as your OpenXR runtime.
-+ Fixed Foveated Rendering in Microsoft Flight Simulator only works when TAA is enabled with a render scale of at least 51%.
++ If using with a Pimax headset, consider using [PimaxXR](https://github.com/mbucchia/Pimax-OpenXR/wiki) as your OpenXR runtime.
-+ Fixed Foveated Rendering in Microsoft Flight Simulator is incorrectly applied in the main menu, resulting in blurry menu windows.
++ Foveated Rendering in Microsoft Flight Simulator is incorrectly applied in the main menu, resulting in blurry menu windows.
 + The OpenXR Toolkit is incompatible with ReShade.
 + See the [open bugs](https://github.com/mbucchia/OpenXR-Toolkit/issues?q=is%3Aopen+is%3Aissue+label%3Abug).